aelek73/rke2-ansible-terraform-proxmox/readme.md

+# This repository didn't updated for a long time, may causing problems.

 ## Deploy RKE2 cluster with Terraform and Ansible in Proxmox

 1. Copy the `create-ci-template.sh` and run it on the Proxmox host